Tuesday, September 6, 2016:

 We are the flotsam left behind in her wake.

-I am being eaten up and shredded by thoughts of your upcoming birthday.
+I am being eaten up and shredded by these thoughts.

-You should be turning 30.
-And you should be here.
+David should be living his life.
+He should be here.